Bargaining updates

 monetary proposals: wages, health, and wellbeing

-We generally present and discuss the “non-monetary” proposals (or those that we don’t think will cost the employer anything) first, because these are easier to make significant progress on, and less likely to result in our negotiations breaking down.
+Your negotiating committee generally will present and discuss the “non-monetary” proposals (or those that we don’t think will cost the employer anything) first, because these are easier to make significant progress on, and less likely to result in our negotiations breaking down.
 Once we’ve discussed the non-monetary proposals as much as we can, we will move onto monetary.